 Source: Great Lakes United, www.glu.org

 Quagga mussels are closely related to zebra mussels.
-The nonnative organisms have infested the Colorado River system and could easily spread throughout the Pacific Northwest on trailer boats.
+The nonnative organisms have infested the Colorado River system and could easily spread throughout the Pacific Northwest fresh-water lakes and rivers on trailer boats.

 Quagga mussels are very small but breed quickly and adhere to practically any surface.
 They threaten native fish by consuming food and smothering other species.
 As with zebra mussels, they can clog pipes and water intakes, and cause damage to hydroelectric dams and irrigation systems.
 The mussels are hardy, capable of surviving out of water for a month and tolerant of a wide range of temperatures and water conditions.